 The simple answer is yes.
 Growing a horse chestnut as a bonsai is possible.
 To clarify, horse chestnut bonsai plants do require consistent attention, but then again, most bonsai do.
-Because these trees can grow quite tall, they take quite a bit of horse chestnut bonsai pruning and care.
+Since these trees can grow quite tall, they take quite a bit of horse chestnut bonsai pruning and care.
 The upside to growing a horse chestnut as a bonsai is its easy availability in some regions.

-The (white) horse chestnut is a hardy, deciduous tree commonly found in forests, parks and along roadsides.
+The (white) horse chestnut is a hardy, deciduous tree commonly found in forests, parks, and along roadsides.
 In the fall, the tree drops conkers that are surrounded by a green, prickly husk.
 When the husks fall to the ground, they often burst open revealing the smooth, brown nuts within.

 These conkers can be collected or, oftentimes, even seedlings that have grown for years can be collected and turned into horse chestnut bonsai plants.